Our Event creation process is designed to be lightweight but robust if needed— you can get an Event live in just 3 steps.

-If this is your first time creating an event, please follow the instructions below to get yourself familiar with the objects and fields.
+If this is your first time creating an Event, please follow the instructions below to become familiar with the objects and fields.
 Additional features, like creating checkout questions or relabeling tabs are listed at the bottom of this page.

-These settings are the back-end to your event.
-This controls things like payment methods, fonts, colors, venues, language options, etc. keep reading to find out more!
+These settings are the back-end to your Event.
+This controls things including Payment Method, Font, colors, Venue, and language options.
+Keep reading to find out more!

-- Go to the app launcher and click on the Events (Planner) app.
+- Navigate to the App Launcher and click on the Events (Planner) app.

-- All other settings here are optional, giving you plenty of customization!
+All other settings are optional, giving you plenty of opportunity for customization!

-The event settings record lets you determine what data you want to expose on your event.
-For example, if you would like to show all the attendees that registered, set Attendees to "Always".
+The Event Settings record lets you determine what data you want to expose on your Event.
+For example, if you would like to show all the Attendees that registered, set

 For additional features, click here